Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

   will convert this `Iterator` into a `Take<char>` object, a special kind of iterator)
-* `.collect()` says, "Now convert everything I have retrieved up to this point into a `Collection`--something that I can subsequently use--of the type matching the left-hand variable (which is `Vec<char>`)
+* `.collect()` says, "Now convert everything I have retrieved up to this point into a `Collection`—something that I can subsequently use—of the type matching the left-hand variable (which is `Vec<char>`)

 It's a lot of steps, but the more you read them from left to right the more